How Do You Know If You Need Transmission Fluid?

 5. Burning smell from under the hood

 When your automatic transmission starts to lose fluid, you will sense a burning smell from under the hood.
 The smell of transmission fluid is very similar to burnt toast.
-It is a very distinct smell and very different from a burnt oil or burnt coolant.
+It is a very distinct smell and is very different from burnt oil or burnt coolant.

 Transmission fluid usually starts to leak when some of the seals become worn.
 It is very important to notice this issue early on because driving your vehicle with a low transmission fluid can cause serious damage to the internal components of the transmission.